Ali-Mikael/IaC-deployment-prep/T9-NATgw/T9-README.md

 subnet_id = aws_subnet.s["private-2"].id
 ```

-Thans to the NAT-gw, the VM will be able to access the internet, but how do **we** access the VM?
+Thanks to the NAT-gw, the VM will be able to access the internet, but how do **we** access the VM?
 By using a ***Bastion Host***:
 ```hcl
 # Bastion host